by NGOC ANH 15/04/2026, 15:00

 In addition, the region needs to restructure its economy based on the allocation of resources within the region (by province), establish clear industrial targets, and avoid setting rigid industrial targets that create unnecessary pressure when striving to achieve those targets.

-VCCI Vice President Hoang Quang Phong stated that, for sustainable industrial investment development, the region needs to create an efficient ecosystem for the transformation and development of existing industries using an effective, innovative approach linked to information and communication technology.
-The restructuring of industrial zones, especially those located near the centers of cities in the region, should gradually move towards the direction of eco-industrial zones.
+In VCCI Vice President Hoang Quang Phong's opinion, in order to achieve long-term industrial investment development, the region must create an efficient ecosystem for the transformation and development of existing industries through an effective, innovative approach based on information and communication technology.
+Industrial zones, particularly those near regional city centers, should be gradually restructured into eco-industrial zones.

-This long-term model is for the post-industrial phase of the region's export processing zones and industrial parks; at the same time, it will provide long-term orientation towards an ecological industrial park model with variations in urban, commercial, and service activities.
+This long-term plan is for the region's export processing zones and industrial parks' post-industrial phase; at the same time, it will give a long-term direction toward an ecological industrial park model with variations in urban, commercial, and service activity.